AlexSartori/AdventOfCode/README.md

 #### Part 2
 As you finish the last group's customs declaration, you notice that you misread one word in the instructions: you don't need to identify the questions to which *anyone* answered "yes"; you need to identify the questions to which *everyone* answered "yes"!
 For each group, count the number of questions to which everyone answered "yes".
 What is the sum of those counts?

 ---

+## Day 7: Handy Haversacks
+#### Part 1
+You land at the regional airport in time for your next flight.
+In fact, it looks like you'll even have time to grab some food: all flights are currently delayed due to issues in luggage processing.
+Due to recent aviation regulations, many rules (your puzzle input) are being enforced about bags and their contents; bags must be color-coded and must contain specific quantities of other color-coded bags.
+Apparently, nobody responsible for these regulations considered how long they would take to enforce!
+You have a `shiny gold` bag.
+If you wanted to carry it in at least one other bag, how many different bag colors would be valid for the outermost bag?
+(In other words: how many colors can, eventually, contain at least one `shiny gold` bag?)

+#### Part 2
+It's getting pretty expensive to fly these days - not because of ticket prices, but because of the ridiculous number of bags you need to buy!
+Of course, the actual rules have a small chance of going several levels deeper than this example; be sure to count all of the bags, even if the nesting becomes topologically impractical!
+How many individual bags are required inside your single shiny gold bag?

+---
 *Copyright 2020, Alessandro Sartori, problem statements taken from [adventofcode.com](https://adventofcode.com)*